TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 #### 3.2.1.2 Requirement Specification

-Sustain an average of 60 FPS and not drop below 45 FPS at 1080p on recommended specs (REQ-1-014).
+Sustain an average of 60 FPS (REQ-1-014) and load a game in under 10 seconds (REQ-1-015).

 #### 3.2.1.3 Implementation Impact

-This heavily constrains rendering techniques, shader complexity, and C# scripting practices.
-It mandates the use of performance profiling and optimization techniques like draw call batching, object pooling, and minimizing garbage collection.
+Dictates the need for optimized 3D assets, efficient rendering pipelines, object pooling for frequently used GameObjects, and asynchronous loading of scenes and assets to avoid blocking the main thread.

 #### 3.2.1.4 Design Constraints

-- Optimized 3D assets and shaders must be used.
+- Code must be optimized to minimize garbage collection.
-- UI must be built with performance in mind (e.g., leveraging UI Toolkit's strengths).
+- Rendering draw calls and shader complexity must be carefully managed.

 #### 3.2.1.5 Analysis Reasoning

-This NFR is a primary driver of the technical implementation within Unity and requires constant vigilance throughout the development process to ensure a smooth user experience.
+Performance is a critical quality attribute for a game client and directly constrains all implementation choices within the Unity environment.

 ### 3.2.2.0 Requirement Type

 #### 3.2.2.1 Requirement Type

-Extensibility
+Maintainability

 #### 3.2.2.2 Requirement Specification

-All user-facing text must be stored in external resource files (REQ-1-084).
+Adherence to Microsoft C# Coding Conventions (REQ-1-024) and separation of concerns.

 #### 3.2.2.3 Implementation Impact

-Requires the implementation of a 'LocalizationService' within the Presentation layer.
-All UI components must fetch text from this service using unique keys instead of using hardcoded strings.
+Requires disciplined implementation of the MVC/MVP/MVVM pattern to decouple UI logic from Unity's MonoBehaviour lifecycle, enhancing testability and readability.

 #### 3.2.2.4 Design Constraints

-- UI components must not contain hardcoded text.
+- Views (MonoBehaviours) should contain minimal logic, primarily delegating to ViewModels or Presenters.
-- A system for loading language files (e.g., JSON or ScriptableObjects) at runtime is necessary.
+- Presentation logic must be contained in plain C# classes (ViewModels) that are unit-testable.

 #### 3.2.2.5 Analysis Reasoning

-This requirement enforces a decoupled localization system, which is a standard pattern for creating extensible and maintainable multi-language applications.
+The architecture explicitly chooses patterns that support maintainability; this repository must enforce them at the implementation level.

 ### 3.2.3.0 Requirement Type

 #### 3.2.3.1 Requirement Type

-Reliability
+Extensibility

 #### 3.2.3.2 Requirement Specification

-Display a modal error dialog for unhandled exceptions (REQ-1-023).
+All user-facing text must be externalized (REQ-1-084) and a theme system for assets must be supported (REQ-1-093).

 #### 3.2.3.3 Implementation Impact

-Requires a global exception handler to be registered at application startup.
-This handler will catch any exception that propagates to the top of the call stack, preventing a crash and displaying a user-friendly error UI.
+Requires a localization service to be consumed by all UI text components.
+An asset management strategy, likely using Unity's Addressables system, is needed to load theme-specific assets dynamically at runtime.

 #### 3.2.3.4 Design Constraints

-- A pre-fabricated error dialog UI must be created.
+- UI components must not hardcode any strings.
-- The handler must be able to instruct the 'ViewManager' to display the dialog.
+- Asset references should be indirect (e.g., via addressable keys) rather than direct links in the editor to support theming.

 #### 3.2.3.5 Analysis Reasoning

-This NFR is critical for application stability and providing a professional user experience, transforming crashes into controlled failure states with actionable feedback.
+These NFRs ensure the application can be easily adapted for new markets and content without requiring code changes, a key goal for extensibility.

 ## 3.3.0.0 Requirements Analysis Summary

-The repository is responsible for a wide range of functional requirements related to rendering and UI, and is heavily constrained by critical performance and extensibility NFRs.
-The implementation must be carefully architected to balance visual fidelity with performance targets while building a flexible UI system.
+The Presentation Layer is responsible for a wide range of functional and non-functional requirements.
+The primary challenge is balancing visual fidelity and rich user interaction with stringent performance and maintainability goals.
+The architectural patterns and technology choices are well-aligned to meet these demands.

 # 4.0.0.0 Architecture Analysis